apereo/apereo.github.io/_posts/blog/2017-09-10-stop-writing-code.md

 -	Integration with home-grown legacy system/behavior.
 -	NIH syndrome.
--	*”But that’s how we have always done things”*.
+-	*"But that’s how we have always done things"*.
 -	Integration with black box whose design philosophy is immune to reasonable thought and suggestion.
 -	Inability or unwillingness to reason with certain stakeholders with sensitive requirements.
--	*”Meh…it was faster this way”*.
+-	*"Meh…it was faster this way"*.
 -	Toying around with an exciting new idea with merit for wider adoption.
 (By far, the most prevalent).

 So you step into it.
 Deadlines begin to breath down your neck.
 Management continues to push for 5am Saturday production deployments to minimize downtime and risk.
 The inner-child in you continues to have reservations about the nature of the change, the rightness of it all pondering if there is a better path yet you keep reminding yourself to side-step doubt and consider the code and change a *temporary* solution that would surely be revisited, refactored and hopefully removed some day after production.